Electric car use by country: Estonia

 Two Mitsubishi i-MiEVs in Estonia.
 The majority of electric cars in Estonia are i-MiEVs.

 As of February 2015, 1,188 plug-in vehicles were registered.

 Estonia was the first country to deploy an EV charging network with nationwide coverage, with fast chargers available along highways at a maximum distance of 40 to 60 km.
 As of December 2012, the nationwide network consisted of 165 fast chargers.

-In 2011, the government confirmed the sale to Mitsubishi of 10 million carbon dioxide credits in exchange for 507 i-MiEV electric cars.
+In 2011, the government confirmed the sale of 10 million carbon dioxide credits to Mitsubishi in exchange for 507 i-MiEV electric cars.
 The deal included funding 250 fast charging stations and subsidies for the first 500 private buyers of any electric approved by the EU.
 The first 50 i-MiEVs were delivered in October 2011, for use by municipal social workers.

 Sales of new battery electric vehicles (BEV) rose from 34 in 2015 to 85 in 2018, after a stagnation in 2016 and 2017.
-At the first half of 2019, 42 new BEV were sold, representing 0.2% of the overall sales.
+In the first half of 2019, 42 new BEVs were sold, representing 0.2% of overall sales.